Kntnt/kntnt-newsletter-feed/README.md

     /<name>/<taxonomy>;include=<term>,<term>,…,</term>;exclude=<term>,<term>,…,</term>
     /<name>/<taxonomy>;include=<term>,<term>,…,</term>;exclude=<term>,<term>,…,</term>;max-age=<number-of-days>

+Notice that `taxanony` is reqiured if `include=…` and/or `exclude=…` is used, and that the included and/or excluded terms must be in that taxonomy.

-Example, If you for instance have named your feed `newsletter` and want all categorized posts published within the latest 14 days, you can use
+Example, If you for instance have named your feed `newsletter` and want all categorized posts published within the last 14 days, you can use

     /newsletter;exclude=uncategorized;max-age=14